 Trying to change a child’s mind about their gender can be damaging, as can stopping a child from expressing themselves.
 Children who aren’t accepted by family and friends can become withdrawn, anxious or depressed.
 Teenagers are also more likely to self-harm or have suicidal thoughts.

 When you want to raise gender identity with your child

 If you’re wondering about your young child’s gender identity and you’re not sure how to start a conversation, you could start by asking them about how they feel about being a boy or a girl.
 There are also some helpful books you could read together, like The gender fairy or My princess boy.

 If you have an older or teenage child, you could talk with them about movies or books with gender-diverse or transgender characters, like Luna or Parrotfish.

 You could also ask your child questions like ‘Are things OK with you at the moment?’ or ‘Would you like to talk with me about anything?’

 It’s a good idea to reassure your child that you love them, no matter what.
 You could say, ‘I’m here to listen and talk about anything that’s worrying you, even things you think I won’t understand.
 We can work things out together’.

-Supporting your child to socially transition
+Supporting your child to affirm their gender

 It might also be good to talk with your child about staying safe when they’re out in public, especially if this is something you’re worried about.